jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CD 38 General calculation rule for transfers of value
 Difference in value
-(1) The amount of a dividend that is a transfer of value from a company to a person is calculated using the formula— value from company − value from person.
+(1) The amount of a dividend that is a transfer of value from a company to a person is calculated using the formula—value from company − value from person.
 Definition of items in formula
 (2) In the formula,—
   (a) value from company is the market value of the money or money’s worth that the company provides to the person: